jfrazee/ansible-nifi/README.md

 package_base_url: /vagrant/files
 nifi_version: 1.11.3
 nifi_cluster: yes
-zookeeper_install: no
-zookeeper_version: 3.5.7
-dockerfile: Dockerfile.centos
+dockerfile: docker/Dockerfile.ubuntu
 ```

-This will tell Vagrant to create a containerized NiFi cluster, with a locally installed ZooKeeper, using binaries from `./files` (instead of fetching from the internet).
+This will tell Vagrant to create a containerized NiFi cluster using binaries from `./files` instead of fetching from the internet.
 This makes it possible, for example, to use already downloaded binaries as well as packages built from source instead of fetching the binaries from Apache Software Foundation (ASF) mirrors.

 Finally: